Fox and Bird Photography Course

 This full-day photography course is divided into two parts.
 An afternoon session photography of a number of foxes at a private woodland in the Essex area and a morning session, photographing mainly birds at a local nature reserve, also located in the Essex area.
 The day begins with all course attendees meeting at a pre-arranged point.
-I used to take everyone in my own seven-seater car to the different photographic locations, but at the moment, in keeping with the government’s social distancing advice, all course attendees will be required to follow me in their own cars throughout the day.
-The locations are close to each other and this does not involve driving long distances.

 In the morning I will concentrate on getting everyone up to speed on wildlife photography techniques, such as focus and exposure modes.
 We will really work on getting sharp well exposed images.
 All the other camera settings such as white balance, exposure histogram, depth of field, use of shutter speed will be looked at in depth.
 The morning’s photography session will give you a great opportunity to practise your wildlife photography skills in preparation for the fox hide experience in the afternoon.

 The afternoon’s photography will be at the fox hides in a beautiful private woodland setting.
 I think this is a brilliant location resulting in a fantastic wildlife photography experience.
 The foxes are truly wild animals which receive only supplementary feeding.
 The rest of the time they go about their business of being wild foxes.
 Generally you will get close encounters of these beautiful animals resulting in stunning wildlife images of this iconic mammal.